sst/guide/_chapters/add-a-create-note-api.md

 }
 {% endhighlight %}

+Make a note of the `noteId` in the response.
+We are going to use this newly created note in the next chapter.

-### Refactor code
+### Refactor Our Code

-Before we move on to the next chapter, let's quickly refactor the code.
+Before we move on to the next chapter, let's quickly refactor the code since we are going to be doing much of the same for all of our APIs.

-In project root, create a **libs** folder
+{% include code-marker.html %} In our project root, create a `libs/` directory.

 {% highlight bash %}
 $ mkdir libs
 $ cd libs
 {% endhighlight %}

-Inside libs, create a **response-lib.js** file.
-It will manage building response objects for both success and failure cases with proper HTTP status code and headers.
+{% include code-marker.html %} And create a `libs/response-lib.js` file.

 {% highlight javascript %}
 export function success(body) {
   return buildResponse(200, body);